-The Sanitation Districts of Los Angeles County (SDLAC) provides the recycled water to WRD for spreading by LACDPW.
+The SDLAC provides the recycled water to WRD for spreading by LACDPW.
 This water comes from the Whittier Narrows Water Reclamation Plant (WNWRP), San Jose Creek Water Reclamation Plant (SJCWRP), and Pomona Water Reclamation Plant (PWRP).
-For planning purposes, the District assumes purchasing 61,000 AF of tertiary recycled water in the ensuing year and 10,000 AF of additional water for the ARC facility (formerly named GRIP).
-This total of 71,000 AF of recycled water eliminates the need for imported water at the spreading grounds, so long as the recycled water remains available.
+For planning purposes in the ensuing year, due to conservation and lower amounts of available tertiary water, the District assumes it will purchase 50,000 AF and 10,000 AF of additional water for the ARC facility (formerly named GRIP).

 Recycled water for injection into the seawater barrier wells comes from different agencies depending on the specific barrier.
 At the WCBBP, the water is provided by WBMWD's Edward C. Little Water Recycling Facility.
-Per regulatory limits, this resource can provide up to 100% recycled water to the Barrier, or up to 17,000 AFY.
+Per regulatory limits, this resource can provide up to 100% recycled water to the Barrier.